 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

-OET (OET-RV) God wanted them to explain the riches of the this incredible mystery among the pagans: the messiah in you all bringing the hope of reaching God.
+OET (OET-RV) God wanted them to explain the riches of this incredible mystery among the pagans: the messiah in you all bringing the hope of reaching God.![]()

-OET-LVto_whom the god, willed to_make_known what is the riches of_the glory of_ the this _mystery among the pagans, which is chosen_one/messiah in you_all, the hope of_ the _glory,
+OET-LV to_whom the god willed to_make_known what is the riches of_the glory of_ the this _mystery among the pagans, which is chosen_one/messiah in you_all, the hope of_ the _glory,![]()

-SR-GNTοἷς ἠθέλησεν ˚Θεὸς, γνωρίσαι τί τὸ πλοῦτος τῆς δόξης τοῦ μυστηρίου τούτου ἐν τοῖς ἔθνεσιν, ἐστιν ˚Χριστὸς ἐν ὑμῖν, ἐλπὶς τῆς δόξης·
+SR-GNT οἷς ἠθέλησεν ὁ ˚Θεὸς, γνωρίσαι τί τὸ πλοῦτος τῆς δόξης τοῦ μυστηρίου τούτου ἐν τοῖς ἔθνεσιν, ὅ ἐστιν ˚Χριστὸς ἐν ὑμῖν, ἡ ἐλπὶς τῆς δόξης· ‡

 (hois aʸthelaʸsen ho ˚Theos, gnōrisai ti to ploutos taʸs doxaʸs tou mustaʸriou toutou en tois ethnesin, ho estin ˚Ⱪristos en humin, haʸ elpis taʸs doxaʸs;)

-Key: yellow:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT to whom God desired to make known what is the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory.